There are many advantages to buying a newly refurbished property from a developer. But, of course, there are disadvantages as well.

 What to do before buying

-Before you start the process of buying, there are a few initial points which require your consideration.
+Before you start the process of buying, there are a few initial points that require your consideration.

-Find out as much information about the developer as you can.
+- Research the developer.
+Find out as much information about them as you can.

 - What’s their experience?